 - Appeals must be received within 20 working days following the provision of feedback from the admissions team member supervising the application.

-- The Senior Admissions Manager will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
+- The Head of Admissions will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
 If it is judged that there may be grounds for appeal, they will escalate the appeal to the Director of Admissions and Marketing and the Director of the School.

 - If an appeal is to be heard and additional information is required, the applicant will be informed in writing and provided with an appropriate deadline by which to submit the information.